 Turns out, it’s hard for people to feel a human connection when the imagery that’s projected is “perfect.”
 For bloggers that have millions of followers, their brand has evolved over years.
 The images they used to post, the ones that help them grow their following, were nowhere near as refined as they are today.
 Inherently, I’m in a pickle.
 I am trying to build a brand, grow an audience and establish consistency while also remaining approachable (because, newsflash, I am not only imperfect, I am lacking confidence since leaving a job that became my identity).
 So, how does one balance?
 How do I balance?

 The Person Behind the Pictures

 For me, Insta Story and the blog are the ways to connect with Emily the person behind the brand.
 I am genuinely buying the things I wear and talk about (hopeful that one day the brands I love will love me back).
 I’ve resolved to start writing more and worrying less about the layouts that I post on the blog.
 That’s not to say that I’ll post imagery outside the context of my self-imposed brand guardrails, but it means that for now, instead of spending hours learning how to design pretty graphics and stressing over every little thing, I may use text links or rely on help from friends that have a background here.
-This article has inspired me, but I need prioritize as to not burn out.

 Often times, I sit down to work on the blog and get derailed because what I want to post isn’t up to snuff with that of the girls that have been blogging for years (who now are so successful that they have teams…#goals).
 I have no shortage of ideas, but don’t want to bankrupt my business, so I am looking for Atlanta-based creative collaborators…we can trade time and talents.